brachi-wernick/kafka-stream-skeleton/README.md

 5. kafka-consumer

-check logs of the consumer `docker logs kafka-consumer -f` to see the stream output check logs of the consumer `docker logs kafka-producer -f` to see the producer data ( actually used for stream input)
+check logs of the consumer `docker logs kafka-consumer -f` to see the stream output

+check logs of the producer `docker logs kafka-producer -f` to see the producer data ( actually used for stream input)

 ## Modification